CV (Curriculum Vitae)

 CV is short for 'curriculum vitae' and is a one or two page document that summarises your skills, qualifications, interests, job preferences and contact details.
 Most employers inspect CVs when deciding on which candidates to interview, and many employers will ask you to provide them with a CV as a minimum requirement for an application process.

 Did you know?

 Our icanbea...
 CV Wizard prompts you for all the information required for a basic CV and gives you a number of hints, pointers and formats to choose from.
 If you struggle with writing about yourself, it even contains a personal statement builder that will show you examples of how you could describe yourself.
 If you haven't got a CV yet and would like to get one up and running quickly, <access our tool, here>.
 You can even do this on your phone!

 Here are some tips for creating a good CV:

-- Tailor your CV for the employer(s) that you are targetting
+- Tailor your CV to the employer that you are applying to

 - Avoid typing errors, poor spelling and grammar mistakes

 - Make it easy to read and look good